Censorship under the military dictatorship in Brazil: Notable cases

-Caetano Veloso and Gilberto Gil were arrested December 17, 1968—days after AI-5 was announced—under the false accusation of having performed a parody the Brazilian National Anthem to the tune of "Tropicália" at the Sucata club in Rio de Janeiro.
+Caetano Veloso and Gilberto Gil were arrested December 27, 1968—days after AI-5 was announced—under the false accusation of having performed a parody of the Brazilian National Anthem to the tune of "Tropicália" at the Sucata club in Rio de Janeiro.
 They joined a number of Brazilian artists who lived in exile during the military dictatorship.

 Resistance

 Some artists responded to the climate of censorship and repression by cleverly disguising subversive messages in their work.
-Notable examples include Geraldo Vandré's 1968 "Pra Não Dizer que Não Falei das Flores" as well as Chico Buarque's 1970 "Apesar de Você" and 1973 "."
+Notable examples include Geraldo Vandré's 1968 "Pra Não Dizer que Não Falei das Flores" as well as Chico Buarque's 1970 "Apesar de Você" and 1973 "Cálice."